Skip to main content

 We've been through this 1000 times.
 Been through it with you.

-We read the contract so you don't have to
+We sort the platform side — you don't have to.

 You don't have to work this out.
-Tell us what you were doing at the moment of the crash — online, on-trip, just dropped off, logged out.
-We pull the records and lodge with whoever needs to pay.
+Just tell us what you were doing at the moment of the crash (online, on-trip, just finished, logged out) and we'll track down the records and sort it with the right people.

-A rideshare driver injured in a crash has a CTP claim against the at-fault vehicle's insurer — yours, if you caused it, or the other driver's if they did.
-As a gig worker you often don't have employer sick leave, so the 52 weeks of CTP statutory income support is the main income safety net.
-We lodge fast and keep it flowing.
+As a rideshare driver you've got a claim through the at-fault car's insurance — yours if you caused it, the other driver's if they did.
+Gig work usually means no employer sick leave, so the income support through this scheme is a big deal.
+We get things moving quickly and help keep it flowing.

 Can’t call right now?